jtkiley/dotfiles/README.markdown

 ```

-# To do

-- Set up an `osx.sh` script for my favorite settings **Comb through latest `.macos` version and just extract what I like or might like**.
-- Figure out (whether as `.extra` or something else) a way to handle settings that shouldn't be in a public repo **DONE: Use `~/Dropbox/_config`**.
-- Add SSH key generation after looking into email issue.

 # LICENSE

 See the `LICENSE.markdown` file for the MIT license.
-Please note that some files, particularly `osx_setup.sh` and `bootstrap.sh`, are borrowed from other dotfiles repositories and have links and their original licenses embedded.
+Please note that some files, particularly `macos.sh` and `bootstrap.sh`, are borrowed from other dotfiles repositories and have links and their original licenses embedded.